Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/python.md

 Generally we use `hydrosphere/serving-runtime-python-3.6` runtime for serving Python models.
 This runtime uses `src/func_main.py` script as an entry point.
-You may create any arbitrary Python application within your model, just keep in mind that an entry point to of your script has to be in `src/func_main.py`.
+You may create any arbitrary Python application within your model, just keep in mind that an entry point of your script has to be in `src/func_main.py`.
 @@@

 ## Dependencies